 In addition to mandating a minimum time for in-person learning, HB 208 also caps the number of NTI days available for use.
 HB 208 grants districts five NTI days for use during the final months of the 2020-2021 school year.
 KDE is not able to approve additional NTI days and no waiver requests will be accepted.
 Should a district require more than five days off school after March 29, 2021, the district must cancel school and extend the school calendar following usual procedures.
-NTI days should only be used when all students must work from home.
 Hybrid schedule days, where some in-person instruction is offered, are not considered NTI days.